Amylase: α-Amylase

 Because it can act anywhere on the substrate, α-amylase tends to be faster-acting than β-amylase.
 In animals, it is a major digestive enzyme, and its optimum pH is 6.7–7.0.

-In human physiology, both the salivary and pancreatic amylases are α-amylases.
+In human physiology, both the salivary (AMY1A, AMY1B, AMY1C) and pancreatic (AMY2A, AMY2B) amylases are α-amylases.

-The α-amylase form is also found in plants, fungi (ascomycetes and basidiomycetes) and bacteria (Bacillus).
+The α-amylase form is also found in plants, fungi (ascomycetes and basidiomycetes), and bacteria (Bacillus).

 β-Amylase

 Another form of amylase, β-amylase (alternative names: 1,4-α-D-glucan maltohydrolase; glycogenase; saccharogen amylase) is also synthesized by bacteria, fungi, and plants.
 Working from the non-reducing end, β-amylase catalyzes the hydrolysis of the second α-1,4 glycosidic bond, cleaving off two glucose units (maltose) at a time.
 During the ripening of fruit, β-amylase breaks starch into maltose, resulting in the sweet flavor of ripe fruit.
 They belong to glycoside hydrolase family 14.

-Both α-amylase and β-amylase are present in seeds; β-amylase is present in an inactive form prior to germination, whereas α-amylase and proteases appear once germination has begun.
-Many microbes also produce amylase to degrade extracellular starches.
+Both α-amylase and β-amylase are present in seeds: β-amylase is present in an inactive form prior to germination, whereas α-amylase and proteases appear once germination has begun.
+Many microbes produce amylase to degrade extracellular starches.
 Animal tissues do not contain β-amylase, although it may be present in microorganisms contained within the digestive tract.
 The optimum pH for β-amylase is 4.0–5.0.

 γ-Amylase

-γ-Amylase (alternative names: Glucan 1,4-a-glucosidase; amyloglucosidase; exo-1,4-α-glucosidase; glucoamylase; lysosomal α-glucosidase; 1,4-α-D-glucan glucohydrolase) will cleave α(1–6) glycosidic linkages, as well as the last α-1,4 glycosidic bond at the nonreducing end of amylose and amylopectin, yielding glucose.
-The γ-amylase has the most acidic optimum pH of all amylases because it is most active around pH 3.
+γ-Amylase (alternative names: Glucan 1,4-α-glucosidase; amyloglucosidase; exo-1,4-α-glucosidase; glucoamylase; lysosomal α-glucosidase; 1,4-α-D-glucan glucohydrolase) will cleave α(1–6) glycosidic linkages, as well as the last α-1,4 glycosidic bond at the nonreducing end of amylose and amylopectin, yielding glucose.
+The γ-amylase has the most acidic optimum pH of all amylases, because it is most active around pH 3.
 They belong to a variety of different glycoside hydrolase families, such as glycoside hydrolase family 15 in fungi, glycoside hydrolase family 31 of human MGAM, and glycoside hydrolase family 97 of bacterial forms.